 Researchers must promptly report to the IRB any serious or continuing non-compliance with federal regulations or university policies, any injuries to subjects, or unanticipated problems.

-- A Protocol Violation is an intentional act (from the perspective of the PI and study staff) in which the protocol is not followed.
-Examples that are reportable to the IRB include the PI prescribing or administering the wrong drug on the study, or the study subject being scheduled to return for follow-up intervention outside the protocol-dictated window as a convenience to the PI or the study staff.
+• A Protocol Violation is an intentional act (from the perspective of the PI and study staff) in which the protocol is not followed.
+Examples that are reportable to the IRB include the PI beginning the study before IRB approval, the PI prescribing or administering the wrong drug on the study, or the study subject being scheduled to return for follow-up intervention outside the protocol-dictated window as a convenience to the PI or the study staff.

 The Adverse Event Form should be used as you conduct your research study whenever

 you encounter a problem or event that is both unanticipated and indicates that the